All Aboard - The ADHD Blog

 Read More

-Kate Peers’ Parenting Story
+Kate Peers’ ADHD Parenting Story

 Claire Quigley Ward Claire Quigley Ward

-Kate Peers’ Parenting Story
+Kate Peers’ ADHD Parenting Story

 In this episode of the All Aboard ADHD podcast, Claire is joined by Kate Peers - mum of 3 boys, owner of Department Store for the Mind, and Youth Mental Health First Aid England Trainer.
 Kate shares her story raising three boys, including her middle son diagnosed with ADHD and ASD, along with some wonderful examples of the difference the right help and support can make to children with ADHD - and their parents.